Nerajno/begin-to-code/lessons/python/lesson-12/exercises.md

 ## Section 1: Bucket Accumulator Pattern

+0. Write a function `number_tally(numbers)` that takes a list of numbers, and counts how many times each number has appeared in the list.
+The return value should be a dictionary, where the key of each entry is a number in the list, and the value of each entry is a number representing the number of times that word appeared.
 1. Write a function `word_tally(phrase)` that takes a phrase as a string, and counts how many times each word in the phrase has appeared.
-The return value should be a dictionary, where the key of each entry is a word is the phrase, and the value of each entry is a number representing the number of times that word appeared.
+The return value should be a dictionary, where the key of each entry is a word in the phrase, and the value of each entry is a number representing the number of times that word appeared.
 2. Write a function `shelf_books(books)` that takes a list of strings ---